Equalization Loss v2: A New Gradient Balance Approach for Long-tailed Object Detection: Equalization Loss v2

 \section{Equalization Loss v2}

 In this section, we introduce the Equalization Loss v2.
 We begin by revisiting the entanglement of instances and tasks in Section~\ref{sec:entangle}, then present our novel gradient guided reweighing strategy in Section~\ref{sec:ggr}.
-Lastly, in Section~\ref{sec:obj_task}, we introduce the category-agnostic task, which can reduce the false-positives and further improve the performance.